Being Tortured Makes You Evil

 - A similar situation occurs in The Batman when Ethan Bennet is tortured and driven insane by the Joker, and the chemicals used on him turn him into Clayface.
 Determined to kill the Joker, he didn't care who got in the way.
 Fortunately, he redeemed himself.

 - One incarnation of Megatron attempted this on the Autobot Inferno.
 Megatron tortured Inferno for information and his own amusement.
 When Inferno still wouldn't break, Megatron tried forcibly converting him to the Decepticon cause.
 Although Inferno was eventually rescued by the other Autobots it looked like he might turn on them.
-In the end Inferno fought of the effects of Megatron's influence and died, thankfully he got better.
+In the end Inferno fought of the effects of Megatron's influence and died.

-- Shockingly enough for a Disney cartoon series obsensibly aimed at kids, Tron Uprising goes here in "Scars."
+- Shockingly enough for a Disney cartoon series ostensibly aimed at kids, TRON: Uprising goes here in "Scars."
 While Tron's torture at the hands of Dyson didn't completely turn him to the dark side, it's coming pretty close And probably helps Clu twist him into "Rinzler" later - to the point where he tries to kill Beck for intervening in his Roaring Rampage of Revenge.

 - This trope might be a Dead Horse Trope by now.
 If torture alone made one evil, then survivors of Nazi death camps would be.
 So far no data has surfaced about the frequency of evil among survivors.